Here is a brief guide to take you step-by-step through the registration of your work:

 - LICENSE: under which license you intend to distribute your work.
 You can choose Creative Commons licenses or closed licenses with the wording "all right reserved" or "no associated license".
+Read more here.

 - STATUS: here you can specify whether your work is a draft, final or anything in between.
 This choice does not affect the registration process as it does not show in the declaration of paternity.
-It is suppose to serve as an indication for the author to easily identify the status of the work at the time of registration.
-It will also be used in more services which we will release in the future to better organize registered works.
+It is supposed to serve as an indication for the author to easily identify the status of the work at the time of registration.
+It will also be used in more services which we will release in the future to better organise registered works.

-- YOUR WORK IS DERIVED FROM ANOTHER WORK: let you specify if your work derives from another work, which can be your or someone else's.
+- IS YOUR WORK DERIVED FROM ANOTHER ONE?
+This option lets you specify if your work derives from another work, which can be yours or someone else's.
 For instance, you can specify that your final work derives from a registered draft of yours.
 Or that your work derives from a work released in public domain, or under a license that allows you to derive or adapt it, as the Creative Commons BY-NC-SA licenses.
 In such case, you only need to specify the Patamu license number of the parent work, or a series of other information that identities such parent work in case it is not registered on Patamu: name of the work, link at which it can be found/listened to/downloaded, type of the work and license under which it is released, collecting society or registry by which it is deposited, description of the work, first and last name of the main author (irrespective of whether they are more than one or a group), e-mail address of the main author or collective group.